A branching particle system as a model of semipushed fronts: Convergence to the CSBP

-The proof of Theorem \ref{th:csbp} is inspired by the one of Theorem 2.1 in \cite{Maillard:2020aa}.
+The proof of Theorem \ref{th:csbp} is inspired by \cite[Section 8]{Maillard:2020aa}.
+Similarly, we discretise time and use the estimate established in Proposition \ref{prop7}.
+This allows us to identify the Euler scheme of the branching mechanism $\Psi$.
 Likewise, we claim that it is sufficient to prove the one-dimensional convergence of the process.
-Indeed, Theorem \ref{th:csbp} can be deduced from the one-dimensional convergence result and the Markov property of the process if we prove that, under the assumptions of Theorem \ref{th:csbp}, for any $t>0$, $Z(te^{2\beta L})\Rightarrow Z'$ for some random variable $Z'\geqslant 0$ and that $L-M(te^{2\beta L})\rightarrow_p \infty$ as $L$ tends to $\infty$ (the result then follows by induction).
-Yet, the first point is a consequence of the one-dimensional convergence and the second follows from Lemmas \ref{lem:fmY} and \ref{th:r}.
+Indeed, Theorem \ref{th:csbp} can be deduced from the one-dimensional convergence result and the Markov property of the process if we prove that under the assumptions of Theorem \ref{th:csbp}, for any fixed $t>0$, the two following points hold \begin{itemize} \item[(1)] $Z(te^{2\beta L})\Rightarrow \Xi_t$, where $\Xi$ is as Theorem \ref{th:csbp}, \item[(2)] $L-M(te^{2\beta L})\rightarrow_p \infty$, \end{itemize} as $L\to\infty$.
+Theorem \ref{th:csbp} would follow by induction.
+Yet, the first point is exactly the one-dimensional convergence of the process $Z$.
+The second will be proved below using the moment estimates established in Section \ref{sec:moment:est}.